 Nausea and Vomiting

 Each cancer drug is different.
 Some drugs cause no nausea at all, while others can cause significant nausea and vomiting.
 Your physician will prescribe “pre-medications” to help reduce the chance and severity of nausea and vomiting.
-At each visit, your nurse will assess how you are feeling so that we can modify the anti-emetic drugs and the amounts of the drugs you receive.
-Our goal is to minimize or completely prevent these effects from occurring.
+At each visit, your chemotherapy nurse will assess how you are feeling so that we can modify the anti-emetic drugs and the amounts of the drugs you receive.
+Our goal is to minimize or completely prevent these effects from ever occurring.

 Additionally, there are some simple suggestions to help minimize the risk of nausea and vomiting.
-Always remember to talk with your nurse about how you are feeling and for additional suggestions.
+Always remember to talk with your oncology nurse about how you are feeling and for additional suggestions.

 Ways to Manage Nausea and Vomiting